flamapy/flamapy_docs/_flamapy_plugins/bdd.md

 > ```
 > https://www.github.com/flamapy/bdd_metamodel
 > ```

-### BDD Metamodel Plugin of Flamapy Framework
+## BDD metamodel plugin of flamapy framework

-The `bdd_metamodel` plugin is an integral part of the Flamapy framework, designed to support Binary Decision Diagrams (BDDs) representations for feature models.
+The `bdd_metamodel` plugin is an integral part of the {% include flamapy.html %} framework, designed to support Binary Decision Diagrams (BDDs) representations for feature models.
 This plugin enhances the framework's capability to handle complex feature model analyses using BDDs, which are efficient for various computational tasks.

-#### Features of the BDD Metamodel Plugin
+### Features of the BDD Metamodel Plugin

 1. **BDD Integration**:
    - Utilizes the `dd` library to manipulate BDDs.